 Medical Imaging Analysis

-AI technologies, such as deep learning models and computer vision algorithms, can evaluate medical images (MRIs, X-rays, CT scans, and others), spotting patterns and offering useful suggestions.
+AI technologies, such as deep learning models or machine learning models for healthcare, can evaluate medical images (MRIs, X-rays, CT scans, and others), spotting patterns and offering useful suggestions.
 For instance, in 2021 Tulane University researchers discovered that AI can analyze tissue scans with the accuracy of professional pathologists or even better to detect and diagnose colorectal cancer.

 Google Health researchers developed ARDA, an AI system that analyzes retinal images to help clinicians detect diabetic retinopathy and macular edema.
 The system was trained by a large team of ophthalmologists who used over 100,000 de-identified retinal scans.
 As a result, it can help with patient treatment in countries that don’t have enough high-quality eye professionals, such as Thailand and India.